Ivygugu/CPO-Tisa-lab3/README.md

-# Tisa- lab3 - variant1
+# Tisa - lab3 - variant1

 This repo is the Lab3 of Computational Process Organization in ITMO, 2022 spring.